Riku1014/IPL-dataset-06/README.md

+### Assignment 2: SQL Queries on IPL Database567)

- with the Indian Premier League dataset.
+This assignment deals with the Indian Premier League dataset.
 It contains information about 568 cricket matches played in the duration from 2008-2016.
 The datasets are available in the 'data' directory.

 #### Files:
 1) schemas.sql: